Mustafa Tlass

-Mustafa Abdul Qadir Tlass (مصطفى عبد القادر طلاس; 11 May 1932 – 27 June 2017) was a Syrian military officer, author, historian and politician who was the Minister of Defense from 1972 to 2004 under Ba'athist-led Syria.
+Mustafa Abdul Qadir Tlass (مصطفى عبد القادر طلاس; 11 May 1932 – 27 June 2017) was a Syrian military officer, author, historian and politician.
+He served as the Minister of Defense from 1972 to 2004 under Ba'athist-led Syria.
 He was part of the four-member Regional Command during the Hafez al-Assad era.

 Early life and education

-Tlass was born in Rastan near the city of Homs to a prominent local Sunni Muslim family on 11 May 1932.
-His father, Abdul Qadir Tlass, was a minor Sunni noble who made a living during the Ottoman period by selling ammunition to the Turkish garrisons.
+Tlass was born on 11 May 1932 in Lower Rastan (al-Tahtani), near Homs, into a prominent Sunni Muslim family from an area with a long tradition of producing military officers.
+His father, Abdul Qadir Tlass, was a minor Sunni noble who made a living during the Ottoman period by selling ammunition to the Turkish garrisons, and later served as a local chief (mukhtar) under the French Mandate.
 On the other hand, members of his family also worked for the French occupiers after the First World War.
 His paternal grandmother was of Circassian origin and his mother was of Turkish descent.
 Tlass is said to also have some Alawite family connections through his mother.
 He received primary and secondary education in Homs.
-In 1952, he entered the Homs Military Academy.
+In 1952, he entered the Homs Military Academy, where he began a close friendship with Hafez al-Assad.
+He later completed his general staff training at the Voroshilov Academy in Moscow.